alishams21/lineagentic/README.md

 make start-all-services-and-clean-data
 ```

-4- In order to deploy Lineagentic to Hugging Face Spaces, run the following command ( you need to have huggingface account and put secret keys there if you are going to use paid models):
+4- In order to deploy Lineagentic-flow to Hugging Face Spaces, run the following command ( you need to have huggingface account and put secret keys there if you are going to use paid models):

 ```bash
 make gradio-deploy